Road Sign Shapes on Your DMV Test

 In a no-passing zone the pavement is also marked with a solid yellow line on the left of your lane.

 Together, the signs and the pavement markings mean that you must stay on the right side of the road and you must not pass other vehicles.

 Why are Two Signs Necessary?

 The purpose of the yellow pennant-shaped sign is to make the no-passing zone more visible from a distance.
-With cars in front of you, it’s not always possible to have a clear view of the black-and-white sign on your right.
+With cars in front of you, it’s not always possible to have a clear view and spot the black-and-white sign on your right.

-The yellow pennant-shaped sign is placed on the left where more emphasis is needed and typically where more accidents have occurred in the past.
+The yellow pennant-shaped sign is posted on the left in areas where more emphasis is needed and typically where more accidents have occurred in the past.

 Can You Cross and Drive on the Left Side?

 In a no-passing zone, you can generally not move over to the left side of the road.

 Most states make an exception when there is an obstacle on the right-hand side of the road.
 Slow-moving vehicles, such as bicycles, can be considered an obstacle in many states, but this is not the general rule.
 Stay behind, unless you know it is legal and safe to pass.

 Whenever there is an obstacle, you should always use great caution before you cross the center line.
 Your view of the road ahead is limited and there may be an oncoming vehicle on the opposite side.

 Left Turns across the Center Line

 You can also cross the solid yellow line in a no-passing zone when you want to turn left into a driveway, private road, or alley.